Lincoln School (Springfield, Missouri): History

 Built in 1930, the building was designed by supervising architect William B. Ittner and designing architects Hawkins and Nicholas.
 It is a two-story, Modern Movement style red brick building with a modified "U"-plan and Art-Deco façade.
 The land was bought for $15,000 by the school board and the building was built by the M.E Gillioz Construction Company.

 The school was originally built for African-American students and its construction was funded in part by an $8,000 grant provided by the Rosenwald Foundation.
 Originally called New Lincoln Colored School, it was called Lincoln School by the end of construction.

-Highschool
+High School

 It opened in 1931 with fifteen total rooms and twelve teachers, with an industrial arts emphasis.
 Lincoln school was the home of Boy Scout troop 35 starting the same year it opened.

 In 1932, the students from the closed Douglas School were transferred to Lincoln School.
 Its presence as Lincoln school ended in 1955 with the Brown v.
 Board of Education Supreme Court decision to desegregate schools.
 The last class was given the choice to either transfer to a previously all-white school nearby or stay at the school.
 When Springfield schools became integrated in the 1955–1956 school year, it was renamed Eastwood Junior High School.